d909b/drnet/README.md

 - To run the MVICU benchmark, you need to get access to the [MIMIC-III database](https://mimic.physionet.org/) which requires going through an [approval process](https://mimic.physionet.org/gettingstarted/access/), due to the sensitive nature of the dataset.
     - Note that you need around 75GB of free disk space to store the MIMIC-III database with indices.
     - Once you have access to the dataset and loaded the MIMIC-III data into an SQLite database (saved as e.g. `/your/path/to/mimic3.db`), you can use the `drnet/apps/load_db_icu.py` script to extract the MVICU benchmark data from the MIMIC-III database into a separate database in the `./data` folder by running:
         - `python drnet/apps/load_db_icu.py /your/path/to/mimic3.db ./data`
         - Once built, the benchmark database uses around 43MB of disk space.
-- To run BART and Causal Forests, and to reproduce the figures you need to have [R](https://www.r-project.org/) installed.
+- To run BART, Causal Forests and GPS, and to reproduce the figures you need to have [R](https://www.r-project.org/) installed.
 See https://www.r-project.org/ for installation instructions.
     - To run BART, you need to have the R-packages `rJava` and `bartMachine` installed.
 See https://github.com/kapelner/bartMachine for installation instructions.
 Note that `rJava` requires a working Java installation as well.
     - To run Causal Forests, you need to have the R-package `grf` installed.
 See https://github.com/grf-labs/grf for installation instructions.
+    - To run GPS, you need to have the R-package `causaldrf` installed, e.g. by running `install.packages("causaldrf")` in your R-shell.
     - To reproduce the paper's figures, you need to have the R-package `latex2exp` installed.
 See https://cran.r-project.org/web/packages/latex2exp/vignettes/using-latex2exp.html for installation instructions.
 - For the python dependencies, see `setup.py`.
 You can use `pip install .` to install the drnet package and its python dependencies.
 Note that the installation of `rpy2` will fail if you do not have a working R installation on your system (see above).